Somatic Delusions: Sensing The Signs

 Are Somatic Delusions A Symptom Of Hypochondriasis?

 In some cases, people with somatic delusions are incorrectly labeled as hypochondriacs.
 Interestingly, the somatic-type delusional disorder is sometimes even referred to as "Monosymptomatic hypochondriacal psychosis."
 However, the two conditions are extremely different.
-Those who suffer from hypochondriasis are usually able to recognize their condition and at the very least, entertain the possibility that they are not genuinely sick.
+Those who experience hypochondriasis are usually able to recognize their condition and at the very least, entertain the possibility that they are not genuinely sick.
 Somatic-type delusions, on the other hand, are so convincing that they are nearly impossible to disregard or ignore.

 Are Somatic Delusions A Sign Of Schizophrenia?